-FRANK ABE is co-author of a new graphic novel on Japanese American resistance to wartime incarceration, We Hereby Refuse, to be published in February by Chin Music Press and the Wing Luke Museum.
+FRANK ABE is co-author of a new graphic novel on Japanese American resistance to wartime incarceration, We Hereby Refuse, to be published on May 18 by Chin Music Press and the Wing Luke Museum.
 He won an American Book Award for JOHN OKADA: The Life & Rediscovered Work of the Author of No-No Boy (University of Washington Press), and made the award-winning PBS documentary, Conscience and the Constitution, on the largest organized camp resistance.
 He is also co-editing an anthology for Penguin Classics on The Literature of Japanese American Incarceration (forthcoming in 2022).

-Abe contributed the afterword to Nisei Naysayer: The Memoir of Militant Japanese American Journalist Jimmie Omura (Stanford University Press), contributed a chapter to Frontiers of Asian American Studies (Washington State University Press), and has written for Konch, The Bloomsbury Review, Case Western Reserve Law Review, Amerasia Journal, International Examiner, Nichi Bei Weekly, Rafu Shimpo, and Pacific Citizen, among others.
+Abe contributed the afterword to Nisei Naysayer: The Memoir of Militant Japanese American Journalist Jimmie Omura (Stanford University Press), contributed a chapter to Frontiers of Asian American Studies (Washington State University Press), and has written for Ishmael Reed’s Konch, The Bloomsbury Review, Case Western Reserve Law Review, Amerasia Journal, International Examiner, Nichi Bei Weekly, Rafu Shimpo, and Pacific Citizen, among others.
 He blogs at Resisters.com.